Optimizing Multiple-Control Toffoli Quantum Circuit Design with Constraint Programming: Optimization Model

-It is concluded that Constraints~\eqref{eq:qrcsp:flip_implication}-\eqref{eq:qrcsp:keep_implication} close the correct arcs to match the design of the circuit, which completes the model.
+It is concluded that equations \eqref{eq:qrcsp:flip_implication}-\eqref{eq:qrcsp:keep_implication} close the correct arcs to match the circuit design.
 It should also be noted that the flow variables may be relaxed to the continuous domain $x_a^k \in [0,1]$ $\forall k \in K, a \in A_k$.
-This follows from the fact that for fixed values of the $t$, $w$, and $y$-variables the remaining problem decomposes into $\lvert K \rvert$ independent minimum-cost flow problems, which are known to have the integrality property \cite{AhujaEtAl1993-NetworkFlowsTheory}.
-This means that the new model requires only $\mathcal{O}(nm)$ binaries.
+This follows from the fact that for fixed values of the $t$, $w$, and $y$-variables, the remaining problem decomposes into $\lvert K \rvert$ independent minimum-cost flow problems, which are known to have the integrality property \cite{AhujaEtAl1993-NetworkFlowsTheory}.
+This means that the new model requires only $\mathcal{O}(nm)$ binary variables.